Juneo-io/juneogo/vms/platformvm/service.md

 platform.getValidatorsAt(
     {
         height: int,
-        subnetID: string, // optional
+        supernetID: string, // optional
     }
 )
 ```

 - `height` is the P-Chain height to get the validator set at.
-- `subnetID` is the Subnet ID to get the validator set of.
+- `supernetID` is the Supernet ID to get the validator set of.
 If not given, gets validator set of the
   Primary Network.

 **Example Call:**